robert-hh/ads1x15/readme.md

 Pair of methods to start a contious sampling on a single channel and trigger an alert at every sample.
 This functions pair to be used in an irq-based set-up.
 ```
-adc.conversion_start(channel, rate)
+adc.conversion_start(rate, channel1 [, channel2])
 value = adc.alert_read()
 ```
-The values of channel and rate are the same as for adc.read().
+The values of channel1, channel2 and rate are the same as for adc.read().
 The timing jitter observed is a few µs.
 However the ADC's timer is not very precise.
 In applications where this is of importance some control and calibration of the returned timing pattern has to be done.